DHTMLX/docs-todolist/docs/guides/configuration.md

 ### Configure drag-n-drop

 To Do List includes drag-n-drop by default.
-[Select one or several tasks](../../#selecting-tasks) and drag them vertically.
+[Select one or several tasks](../../#selecting-tasks) and drag the tasks vertically.
 To copy the selected tasks, hold *Alt* during drag-n-drop.

 Use the [`drag`](/api/configs/drag_config/) property to configure drag-n-drop behavior.